Menu

 My BACKGROUND

-I was born and bred in a small South Island rural town in Aotearoa/New Zealand.
-I grew up in a farming community which installed in me the love for nature and the sea.
-I now live and work in Taranaki, Aotearoa/New Zealand having travelled the country from top to bottom several times over in a housebus with my children.
-I have navigated grief, divorce, desconstruction of religious idealisms, all as part of my individuation journey.
+I was born and bred in a small rural town in the South Island of Aotearoa, New Zealand.
+I grew up in a farming community, which instilled in me a love for nature and the sea.
+I now live and work in Taranaki, Aotearoa/New Zealand, having travelled the country from top to bottom several times over in a house bus with my children.
+I have navigated grief, suicide, divorce, and deconstruction of religious idealisms, all as part of my individuation journey.

-I am a participant of sex positive communities and friends with those that navigate various relationship configurations.
+I am a participant in sex-positive communities and friends with those who navigate various relationship configurations.
 I highly value and advocate for each person to develop and celebrate their own sexual identity and orientation.
-I acknowledge the intersectional challenges of sexuality in populations with disability, neurodiversity, gender diversity, cultural and religious controls, and gender inequality amongst many others.
+I am kink and BDSM aware.
+I acknowledge the intersectional challenges of sexuality in populations with disability, neurodiversity, gender, sexual, and relationship diversity, cultural and religious controls, and gender and race inequality, amongst many others.
+With my occupational lens, I support advocacy for social change and pragmatic problem-solving in our social, cultural, political and physical environments to promote equity and access.
+I believe in the work of dismantling stigmatising societal perceptions.

-My strengths are creating safe, inclusive space.
-I enjoy gentle humour where appropriate, to ease the journey.
-I gently challenge and support people with my compassionate strength to dig deep and to face fear, shame, and pain, in order to transform and bring about lasting freedom and change.
+My strengths include creating a safe and inclusive space.
+I enjoy gentle humour, where appropriate, to make the journey easier.
+I gently challenge and support people with my compassionate strength, encouraging us to dig deep, face our fears, process our shame, and work through our pain, both individually and collectively.
+With supportive therapy, skills, education and resources, we can transform and bring about lasting inclusion, freedom and change.

 MY Qualifications

-I am a Sexologist, (PGDip Sexol, Curtain University, Perth, Australia), a registered Occupational Therapist (NZROT, Otago Polytechnic), and a qualified Sex and Relationship Therapist (see approaches utilised below).
-I am also well versed in understanding the medical model so I comfortably liaise in this space having worked in primary, secondary and specialist levels, however, my focus and expertise are utilising a holistic and therapeutic approach to address each persons relationship and sexual concerns.
-I am a member of my professional associations, both nationally and internationally, and am actively involved in regular supervision, and continuing professional development to keep abreast evolving information.
+I am a Sexologist (PGDip Sexol, Curtin University, Perth, Australia), a registered Occupational Therapist (NZROT, Otago Polytechnic), a qualified Sex and Relationship Therapist and a Trauma-Informed Grief and Loss Therapist (see approaches utilised below).
+I am a contracted consultant affiliated with Sex Therapy New Zealand, an ACC Registered Health Professional, and contracted with Taranaki Primary Connections.
+I am well-versed in understanding the medical model, so I comfortably liaise in this space, having worked in primary, secondary and specialist levels, such as Hospice; however, my focus and expertise are utilising a holistic and therapeutic approach to address each person’s relationship, sexual, or grief and loss concerns.
+I am a member of both national and international professional associations, and I actively participate in regular supervision and ongoing professional development to stay current with evolving information.

-My upmost priority is that you feel safe and heard.
-I utilise a trauma informed intersystem approach and as an integrative therapist I combine various approaches to reach the desired outcome and goals you have.
-I draw from a large array of theories, models and frameworks due to wide training in Occupational Therapy, Sexuality, Cultural Trainings, Trauma and Attachment, Brief Intervention Behavioural Change and, Talking Therapies.
+My utmost priority is that you feel safe and heard.
+I utilise a trauma-informed intersystem approach, and as an integrative therapist, I combine aspects of various approaches to reach the desired outcome and goals you have.
+I draw from a wide array of theories, models, and frameworks, thanks to my extensive training in Occupational Therapy, Sexuality, Cultural Training, Grief and Loss, Trauma and Attachment, Brief Intervention, Behavioural Change, and Talking Therapies.

-I provide therapy around sexuality, relationships, gender, behaviour change, mental health & trauma.
-I am also an Educator on the topic of healthy relationships, menstrual cycle awareness, menarche and menopause, and offer sexual health & pleasure education in the community.
+I provide therapy around sexuality, relationships, gender, behaviour change, mental health, trauma, and grief and loss.
+I will advocate for and support your access to services and assistive devices to support your needs.
+I am also an Educator on the topic of healthy relationships, menstrual cycle awareness, menarche and menopause, and I offer sexual health and pleasure education in the community and professional settings.

-People will attend relationship or sex therapy for a multitude of reasons and to address a number of different issues.
-For example, I work with people to resolve; communication breakdowns, lack of knowledge of how to move through difficult situations, trauma and childhood adverse situations affecting patterns of behaviour, difficulties regulating self, and lack of fulfilment in relationship.
-Also, sexual difficulties both organic and psychogenic, processing the aftermath of affairs, sexual difficulties adjusting to changes of identity, loss related to life stages, and desires to improve 'sex life' intimacy and connection.
+People will attend relationship or sex therapy for a multitude of reasons and to address several different issues.
+For example, I work with people to resolve communication breakdowns, lack of knowledge of how to move through difficult situations, trauma and childhood adverse situations affecting patterns of behaviour, difficulties regulating self, sensory difficulties, support with access to services or assistive devices, and lack of fulfilment in relationships.
+Also, sexual challenges, both organic and psychogenic, processing the aftermath of affairs, sexual problems, adjusting to changes of identity, loss related to life stages, and desires to improve ‘sex life’, intimacy and connection.

 Examples of some of the approaches I am trained in are: